tripitakit/timon/README.md

 in order to handle the collection of schema-less models/documents.

 ## Devel progress status ##
-Fetching and displaying of mongodb documents.
+- Fetch and display a collection of mongodb documents.
+- Delete documents from the collection.
+- Lifted a public pumbaa server and pointed the app to it

-Work is in progress for Create, Update, Delete operations.
+Work is in progress for Create, Update operations.

 This project will eventually evolve into something useful, for now it is an interesting test-study.